Staff at 14 train operating companies to stage new strikes next month

-The action on November 3 and 5 will coincide with strikes by RMT members on Network Rail, London Underground and London Overground.
+Action on November 3 and 5 will coincide with strikes by RMT members

 Railway workers at 14 train operating companies are to stage fresh strikes next month in the long-running dispute over pay, jobs and conditions.